640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Tension headaches are the most common type of headache.
 Stress and muscle tension are often factors in tension type headaches.
-Tension headaches typically do not cause nausea, vomiting, or sensitivity to light (photophobia).
+Tension headaches typically don’t cause nausea, vomiting, or sensitivity to light.
+They are the most common type of headache.
+They typically cause a steady ache, rather than a throbbing one, and tend to affect both sides of the head.
+Tension headaches may be chronic, occurring frequently or every day.

 While symptoms may differ, the following are common symptoms of a tension type headache:

 The symptoms of tension headaches may resemble other conditions or medical problems.
-Always consult your doctor for a diagnosis.
+Always consult your health care provider for a diagnosis.

-Tension headaches are diagnosed primarily based upon reported symptoms, but a thorough medical exam, which may include other tests or procedures, may be used to rule out underlying diseases or conditions.
+Tension headaches are diagnosed primarily based on the symptoms you report.A thorough medical exam, which may include other tests or procedures, may be used to rule out underlying diseases or conditions.

-Tracking and sharing information about your headache with your doctor helps with the process of making an accurate diagnosis.
+Tracking and sharing information about your headache with your health care provider helps with the process of making an accurate diagnosis.

 Questions commonly asked during the exam may include, but are not limited to, the following: